madewithlinux/refsheets/ecen454_refsheet.md

 		* combinational stuff must be slow enough that it doesn't violate hold time of second flip flop
 	* for two-phase latch: $t_{cd1},t_{cd2} > t_{hold} - t_{ccq} - t_{non-overlap}$
 		* hold time applies twice each cycle, once per each combinational circuit
-		* $t_{non-overlap}$: phase between clock signals?
+		* $t_{non-overlap}$: phase between clock signals
 * time borrowing: for two-phase latch-based system, you can borrow time from one segment to the other while the latch is transparent
 	* works (is possible) as long as the total circuit still completes within one clock cycle
+	* will need to change the phase the phase of the second clock
 * clock skew:
 	* when uncertain: causes tighter required CL propagation delay and minimum CL contamination delay, and reduces opportunity for time borrowing.
-	* when know constant skew: can help with same effect as time borrowing, except can also have effect for flip-flop based systems
+	* when know constant skew: can help with same effect as time borrowing, except it can also work for flip-flop based systems
 * skew tolerance:
 	* flip-flop circuits are not very skew tolerant because the setup and hold times define a specific window of time in which the data must arrive
 	* latch circuits are more hold-time-tolerant because the data can arrive any time that the latch is transparent